alexander-koch/golem/README.md

 ### Functions

-Functions are declared using the 'func' keyword.
+Functions are declared using the `func` keyword.
-After that you have to declare the parameters with their type and finally a return type using the 'arrow' notation.
+Then you have to declare the parameters with their type and finally a return type using the 'arrow' notation.
 For code blocks the 'egyptian'-style brackets are used.
 For void functions, you don't have to use the arrow, it is optional.